 I realized that the pressure of being "squeezed" had produced benefits.
-Through prayer, sacrifice and determination to resist impulsive measures, I can live debt-free, have peace of mind, and trust and know God better.
+Through prayer, sacrifice, and a determination to resist impulsive measures, I can live debt-free, have peace of mind, and trust and know God better.
 When Janet and I complained about unstable finances, ingratitude dulled our vision.
 Doubt and fear consumed and defeated us.
 We talked about faith but lived in doubt; we focused on circumstances instead of on the Source of faith.

-When I focused again on God instead of on my problems, and resisted credit cards and quick fixes, He showed me that He is greater than all my needs.
-Living life filtered through His promises changed me — beginning with my attitude — and instead of just talking about trust and faith, I began to live it.
+When I focused again on God instead of on my problems, and resisted credit cards and quick fixes, he showed me that he is greater than all my needs.
+Living life filtered through his promises changed me — beginning with my attitude — and instead of just talking about trust and faith, I began to live it.

 Read Beth's story of facing debt She's making it out.
 So can you!